 2. You will be sent an email with instructions on how to log into our secure system.
 Once logged in, you will update your personal contact information, provide the child(ren)’s information, and complete a “Case History Form.”
 Once this is completed, you must then contact the office to schedule your appointment.

 3. You will attend your orientation appointment.
 If the other parent has already completed their orientation, your case will generally be opened within 2 business days.
 Both parents must complete an orientation session within 60 days of each other in order for us to move forward.
-Each parent is responsible for a $50.00 orientation fee.
+Each parent is responsible for a $75.00 orientation & intake fee.

 4. Once your case is open, you will be able to schedule appointments using our online secure scheduling system.
 Each parent may propose appointment dates and times based on FNC availability.
 Our scheduling system is “real time,” so it is important to log in regularly to respond to appointment requests.